mschuene/stratege/README.md

 (defn downup [s] (<* s (all (rec downup s)) s))
 ```

-downup2 is like downup but applies s1 on the descend and s2 on the ascend.
+downup2 is like downup, but it takes two strategies s1 and s2 as
+arguments and applies s1 on the descend and s2 on the ascend.

 #### onebu and onetd